ause-journal/ause-journal.github.io/docs/26ssbse.md

+---
+layout: default
+title: "CFP: SSBSE 2026"
+description: "CFP: Special Issue on Search-Based Software Engineering in the Era of LLMs and Agentic Systems"
+nav_order: 3
+---

 # Call for Papers - ASE Special Issue on “Search-Based Software Engineering in the Era of LLMs and Agentic Systems”
+{: .fs-9 }
 A special issue of the Automated Software Engineering Journal. https://link.springer.com/collections/jjcfecffai